Whatsapp Icon

 Targeted Therapy: One of the most significant developments is the use of targeted therapy.
 Unlike traditional chemotherapy, targeted therapies aim at specific genetic mutations found in cancer cells.
 Drugs such as midostaurin and gilteritinib target FLT3 mutations, while enasidenib and ivosidenib target IDH1 and IDH2 mutations, respectively.
 These advancements have improved the outcomes for patients with these specific genetic markers.

-Immunotherapy: Another breakthrough has been in the field of immunotherapy, which enhances the body's natural defenses to fight cancer.
-Bispecific T cell engagers (BiTEs) and chimeric antigen receptor (CAR) T-cell therapies are being explored in clinical trials with promising results.
+Immunotherapy: Another breakthrough has been in the field of immunotherapy, which enhances the body's natural defences to fight cancer.
+Bispecific T-cell engagers (BiTEs) and chimeric antigen receptor (CAR) T-cell therapies are being explored in clinical trials with promising results.
 These treatments can specifically target cancer cells, minimizing damage to healthy cells.

 Venetoclax Combinations: Combining the newly approved drug venetoclax, which promotes cancer cell death, with other agents, has shown to be highly effective, especially in older patients who may not tolerate intensive chemotherapy.
 Studies have demonstrated improved remission rates and extended survival times with combinations such as venetoclax and azacitidine.